Skylands Stadium: Home of the New Jersey Cardinals (1993–2005)

 Ground was broken in the fall of 1993 for a new minor league ballpark.
 The Hamilton Redbirds, the Cardinals' New York–Penn League affiliate, were in a transition to move out of their home in Hamilton, Ontario, to Augusta, New Jersey, and had temporarily spent the 1993 season in Glens Falls, New York, as the Glens Falls Redbirds.
 As part of the move, the team changed its name to the Cardinals.
 The team's new home stadium would be privately owned and financed, a rarity in professional sports circles.

 The park is designed to look a little bit like a farm complex from the outside.
 Augusta has long been the home of dairy farms, and the Cardinals wanted to make their stadium blend in.

-The winter of 1993-94 brought the worst weather in several years to North Jersey, causing construction cost overruns.
+The winter of 1993–94 brought the worst weather in several years to North Jersey, causing construction cost overruns.
 The owners of Skylands Stadium were forced to file for Chapter 11 bankruptcy, but the new ballpark managed to open on time that June and the Cardinals moved in.
 The stadium's luxury boxes and other amenities were not completed until the following year.

 The Cardinals called Skylands Stadium home from 1994 to 2005, winning a NYPL title in their first season.
 After the 2005 season the team was sold to a new ownership group based in University Park, Pennsylvania, home of Penn State University, and were relocated there to become known as the State College Spikes; the team remained there until the New York-Penn League was shut down in 2020.

 Home of the Sussex Skyhawks (2006–2010)

-On January 10, 2006, it was announced that Skylands Stadium would be the home to the newly named professional baseball team called the Sussex Skyhawks of the Canadian American Association of Professional Baseball.
-On May 29, 2006, the Skyhawks played their first regular season game at Skylands Stadium, dropping an 18-11 decision to the North Shore Spirit.
+On January 10, 2006, it was announced that Skylands Stadium would be the home to the newly named professional baseball team called the Sussex Skyhawks of the Can-Am League.
+On May 29, 2006, the Skyhawks played their first regular season game at Skylands Stadium, dropping an 18–11 decision to the North Shore Spirit.
 The Skyhawks won a Can-Am League championship in 2008, the ballpark's second title.
 In early January 2011, it was announced that the Sussex Skyhawks would be disbanding.